bitrix24/b24restdocs/api-reference/tasks/checklist-item/task-checklist-item-delete.md

 - parameter types are not specified
 - examples are missing (there should be three examples - curl, js, php)
-- success response is missing
+- no response in case of success
-- error response is missing
+- no response in case of error

 {% endnote %}